 Most staff members are college students or recent graduates, but in some instances recent high school graduates who have particularly distinguished themselves as exceptional campers may be considered for employment.

 The summer staff typically numbers about 25.
-In addition to general (bunkhouse) counselors (including head male and female counselors), the summer staff comprises an assistant director, two cooks, canteen operator, EMT/nurse, and office assistant.
+In addition to general (bunkhouse) counselors (including head counselors), the summer staff comprises an assistant director, two cooks, canteen operator, EMT/nurse, and office assistant.
 (Except in rare circumstances only veteran staff members hold these other positions.)
 Ideally the staff will represent a range of age, experience, and familiarity with Nature Camp.
-Returning staff members receive precedence in consideration for employment, but new counselors, including those who have never been to Nature Camp before, are always welcome.
-Because available housing permits a larger number of girl than boy campers, the female bunkhouse staff is usually larger than the male bunkhouse staff.
+Returning staff members generally receive precedence in consideration for employment, but new counselors, including those who have never been to Nature Camp before, are always welcome.

 The summer schedule at Nature Camp consists of four, two-week sessions from mid-June to mid-August.
-(See below for specific dates for the summer of 2016.)
-The staff congregates the Monday before First Session begins for six days of staff orientation and training in crisis management, policies and protocol, and CPR and First Aid; class preparation; and getting the facilities ready for the summer.
+(See below for specific dates for this upcoming summer.)
+The staff congregates the Monday before First Session begins for six days of staff orientation and training in policies and protocol, working with campers and with one another, and CPR and First Aid; class preparation; and getting the facilities ready for the summer.
 A shorter period after the close of Fourth Session is devoted to conducting a complete inventory of equipment and supplies and to preparing the facilities for the winter.
 (These opening and closing weeks count as full weeks in computing staff salaries.)
 In hiring staff strong preference is given to individuals who can serve for the entire 10-week period.
 The opening week before First Session is absolutely critical for new staff members, and rarely is any applicant considered who cannot be present for that entire period.

 Staff members must submit to criminal background and sex offender registry checks and complete a health form.
-Accepted applicants will receive requisite forms before the summer.
+Accepted applicants will receive instructions for completing requisite forms.

 Summer staff members receive a weekly salary, which varies with experience, education, and position.
 Staff members are paid in three installments during the summer: at the beginning of First Session, at the end of Second Session, and at the end of Fourth Session.
 All staff members receive one day off per week, as well as roughly 20 hours off every two weeks between sessions (Saturday afternoon to Sunday morning).

-Most staff members reside with the campers in separate bunkhouses for girls and boys.
+Most staff members reside with the campers in separate bunkhouses for girls and boys; there is also a smaller space (in one wing of the office building) designated as gender-inclusive housing.
 Because personal space is limited, counselors should refrain from bringing an excess of unnecessary items.
 A single laundry room with two washers and two dryers is available to all staff.
-A shared counselors’ room has wireless internet access.
-Other facilities include male and female bathhouses (known as “T-houses”) with hot showers; staff house, which contains the central office; infirmary; educational building with well-stocked library, museum, and lab; canteen, or camp store; and chlorinated swimming pool.
+A shared counselors’ room has wireless fiber-optic internet access.
+Other facilities include male and female bathhouses (known as “T-houses”) with hot showers (a single-use bathroom with shower is available for residents of the gender-inclusive housing space); staff house, which contains the central office; health center; educational building with well-stocked library, museum, and lab; canteen, or camp store; and chlorinated swimming pool.
 A playfield provides space for such games as Frisbee and kickball and is bordered by rustic volleyball, tetherball, and basketball courts and horseshoe pits.

 Nature Camp is located in a narrow mountain valley.
 It is not uncommon to experience high temperatures in the 90s and lows in the 50s or occasionally even 40s during the summer.
 Humidity is nearly constantly high during the summer, and limited direct sunlight delays the drying of anything.

 Nature Camp is not a religious camp and has no religious affiliation.
 Nevertheless spiritual practices have always had a vital and integral place.
-Staff members lead grace before every meal, we sing “The Lord’s Prayer” at the end of every day, and non-sectarian services are held on Sundays in the open-air, stone-hewn Reeves Memorial Chapel.
-Staff members are expected to respect these traditions and the religious beliefs of all campers and other staff members, to attend all chapel services and to take turns delivering chapel talks.
+Staff members lead grace before every meal, we gather in a reflective and meditative Friendship Circle at the end of every day, and non-sectarian services are held on Sundays in the open-air, stone-hewn Reeves Memorial Chapel.
+Staff members are expected to respect these traditions and the religious beliefs of all campers and other staff members, to attend all chapel services and to take turns delivering inspirational chapel talks.
 Nature Camp attempts to maintain these traditions in a manner that is neither obtrusive nor confrontational.

 July 2 – July 15—Second Session (grades 8-9)